MichaelRFairhurst/dust/README.md

       be Corpus
 - [ ] targeted scoring for paths through certain files/packages/etc
 - [ ] better (different?) simplification algorithm(s?)
+- [ ] automatically simplify new seeds
-- [ ] store fuzzing optionsin script file (such as custom mutators, timeouts)
+- [ ] store fuzzing options in script file (such as custom mutators, timeouts)
 - [ ] use locality sensitive hashing to dedupe failures with different messages (or in the case of timeouts, the same messages) by jaccard index of their code coverage sets.
 Perhaps from: https://arxiv.org/pdf/1811.04633